 TL: Most metaphysicians in the analytic tradition (I am thinking here of people like David Armstrong, Peter van Inwagen, Saul Kripke, David Lewis, and Hilary Putnam) do what the empiricist philosopher of science Bas C. van Fraassen (an idol of mine) calls pre-Kantian metaphysics.
 This type of metaphysics is done independently of science and is seen as a foundation on which science can be built.

-But this is an empty dream, and as David Hume famously said, this type of metaphysics should be cast to the flames because it contains nothing but sophistry and illusion and, I would add, eternal boredom.
+But this is an empty dream, and as David Hume famously said, this type of metaphysics should be cast into the flames because it contains nothing but sophistry and illusion and, I would add, eternal boredom.
 So, with the logical positivists, I strongly reject this type of metaphysics.

 M: How would you respond to the claim that not all knowledge can be gained scientifically?

 TL: It depends on what a person means by science; I think that philosophy, mathematics, and history are also a part of science.
 Science is not simply rote experiment, though that is one large component of it.
-Theoretical physics, for example, has large portions that are not connected to experiment, but of course, theoretical physics is still a part of science.
+Theoretical physics, for example, has large portions that are not connected to experiments, but of course, theoretical physics is still a part of science.
 Science deals with things that are in principle almost certainly untestable, such as the assertion of multiple universes that are causally unconnected to us.
 But all of science is connected to experience.
 And religious experience, like any other, can be studied by anthropology, psychology, and neuroscience.
 But that does not mean that religious claims are false, it only means that they can be studied by scientific means.

 M: You mentioned that science doesn’t deal in proofs but that this is a popular misconception.
 Do you think this creates hang-ups for people who see science and religion as somehow incompatible?

 TL: I think this is so.
-But I think the reason most people think that religion and science are incompatible is because they read scripture in a certain way, and expect scripture not just to tell us how God has a relationship with us, but they also see it as a science textbook.
+But I think the reason most people think that religion and science are incompatible is that they read scripture in a certain way, and expect scripture not just to tell us how God has a relationship with us, but they also see it as a science textbook.
 And because religious texts don’t tell us much about the nature of the world (other than that God made it but not exactly how He did) some see religion as not making advances while science does.
 Also, some people see faith as believing without evidence, though this is not how scripture nor how philosophers and theologians understand faith.
 Faith is not a way of knowing things; it is trust and commitment to that which you have good reason to think is true.
 Faith without evidence is not faith at all.

 Another part is that proponents of science who happen to be atheists many times do not read sophisticated approaches to religion, and proponents of religion who are not themselves scientists do not read much science or know how science and religion are connected.
-In part that is because science is so vast and specialized, as is philosophy and theology.
-And philosophers have a bad habit of not taking the answers that science gives us seriously, which brings shame and disgrace upon philosophy.
+In part that is because science is so vast and specialized, as are philosophy and theology.
+And philosophers have a bad habit of not taking the answers that science gives us seriously, which brings shame and disgrace to philosophy.

 M: Which philosophers and scientists have most defined your thinking?